bernardfiagbenu/portfoliopro/PRD.md

 # Bernard Fiagbenu Portfolio - Product Requirements Document

 ## Project Overview
-This portfolio app, "Portfolio Pro," is a contemporary, interactive digital platform built with Next.js that highlights the skills and creativity of Bernard Fiagbenu, a UI software engineer and computer scientist.
+This portfolio app, "Portfolio Pro," is a contemporary, interactive digital platform built with Next.js that highlights the skills and creativity of Bernard Fiagbenu, a Computer Scientist.
 It boasts a sleek design with smooth animations for an optimal user experience across devices.
 The home screen features a minimalist layout with subtle motion cues.
 Each section—About, Projects, Research, Skills, and Contact—is accessible via animated navigation cards and presents content with depth effects.
 The Projects section offers interactive previews and animations.

 ## Project Context
 - Platform: Web (Desktop & Mobile Responsive)